MontrealCorpusTools/PolyglotDB/docs/source/queries_annotations.rst

 Aggregates and groups
 ---------------------

-Aggregate functions are available in :code:`polyglotdb.query.func`.
+Aggregate functions are available in :code:`polyglotdb.query.base.func`.
 Aggregate functions available are:

 * Average